rufus-lang/rufus/doc/spec.md

 identifier of the inner declaration is in scope, it denotes the entity declared by the inner declaration.

-The package clause is not a declaration; the package name does not appear in any scope.
-Its purpose is to identify the files belonging to the same package and to specify the default package name for import declarations.
+The module clause is not a declaration; the module name does not appear in any scope.
+Its purpose is to identify the files belonging to the same module and to specify the default module name for import declarations.

 ### Blank identifier